Pokasana/python-p3-v2-final-project/README.md

     └── helpers.py
 ```

 This application has two models, artist and art.
-These files are responsible for the actual interaction, pusing data to/retrieving data from the database.
+These files are responsible for the actual interaction, pushing data to/retrieving data from the database.
 helpers.py has functions to handle events and works as an intermediate of the database and the user interface.
-cli.py contains functions to what and how things are going to be displayed on the comand line interface.
+cli.py contains functions for what and how things are going to be displayed on the command line interface.

 ---

 ## The functionality of this app
-The user can chose functions by typing in a number or a letter that's listed in the choices.
+The user can choose functions by typing in a number or a letter that's listed in the choices.

 The menuing is structured with some levels.